maxmurdoch/flock/src/pages/index.md

   title: How Flock Cover works
 stopWorrying:
   description: >-
-    Flock Cover gives you the cover you need, down to the exact hour you need it for.
+    Flock Cover gives you tailored coverage, down to the exact hour you need it for.
   reasons:
     - text: >-